stan-haochen/academic-kickstart/content/drafts/2020-02-28-bayesian-networks-for-perception/index.md

 Also, it is hard to say whether functional diversity can be captured by sampling around one mode [[Wilson 2020]][Wilson2020].

-## Bayesian Object Detection
+## Aleatoric Uncertainty for Panoptic Segmentation
 We consider an object detection problem with a dataset

-## Deterministic Variational Approximation
+For real-time applications, we cannot afford expensive Monte Carlo estimations or covariance estimation.
+So I would prefer not to touch Bayesian Neural Network for object detection.
+Instead I will just cover a simple model for aleatoric uncertainty.

-[Kendall2017]: https://papers.nips.cc/paper/7141-what-uncertainties-do-we-need-in-bayesian-deep-learning-for-computer-vision.pdf "What Uncertainties Do We Need in Bayesian Deep
+I choose to adopt heteroscedastic aleatoric uncertainty introduced in [[Kendall 2017]][Kendall2017].
+For a regression problem given input pair $\mathbf X$, $\mathbf Y$.

-Learning for Computer Vision?"
+[Kendall2017]: https://papers.nips.cc/paper/7141-what-uncertainties-do-we-need-in-bayesian-deep-learning-for-computer-vision.pdf "What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?"
 [Wu2018]: https://arxiv.org/abs/1810.03958 "Deterministic Variational Inference for Robust Bayesian Neural Networks"
 [Wenzel2020]: https://arxiv.org/abs/2002.02405 "How Good is the Bayes Posterior in Deep Neural Networks Really?"
 [Wilson2020]: https://arxiv.org/abs/2002.08791 "Bayesian Deep Learning and a Probabilistic Perspective of Generalization"